FairRootGroup/FairMQ/fairmq/shmem/README.md

 Under development:
 - Cleanup of the shared memory segment in case all devices crash.
 Currently at least one device has to stop properly for a cleanup.
-- Implement more than one transport per device.
-- Configuration of the shared memory size (currently hard-coded).